 Aligning With Empathy: 10 Scripts To Copy & Paste

-Aligning with empathy won’t be as easy as copy and paste.
+Aligning with empathy won’t be as easy as copy and pasting.
 However, these scripts will definitely help.

 - I would be frustrated/upset too.